alexmstancu/simple-atm/README.md

 ## About

-Basic ATM API with very basic authentication.
+Simple ATM API with very simple authentication.
 There are 4 operations supported:
 * authentication (with credentials being accountNumber & pin)
 * see the account's details (account holder name, balance, account number)
 * withdraw an amount from an account